What is Estonian e-Residency?

-Your Estonian e-Residency can be thought of as a digital passport, which gives you access to the digital infrastructure of e-Estonia, in much the same way as is available to citizens of Estonia.
+Your Estonian e-Residency can be thought of as a digital passport, which gives you access to the digital infrastructure of e-Estonia, in pretty much the same way it would be available to a resident of Estonia.

-However, your E-ID does not confer the physical access or domiciliary rights that a passport would, nor can it be used as a travel document.
-E-Residency is purely an e-citizenship in Estonia, as opposed to the rights that a primary physical identity document brings.
+However, your E-ID does not confer the right to live and work in Estonia, nor can it be used as a travel document.
+E-Residency is purely an Estonian e-citizenship, as opposed to the rights that a residential visa would give you.

 Is Estonian e-Residency a remote work visa or digital nomad visa?

-Estonian e-Residency is great for those who want to operate their business remotely or nomadically, because it enables you to create your business in a completely digital way.
+Estonian e-Residency is great for those who want to operate their business remotely or nomadically, because it allows you to create your business in a modern/digital way.
 However, e-Residency should not be confused with a visa, which would give you varying rights to physically live within Estonia itself.

-If you would like to move to Estonia and experience the social and business culture it offers in the physical world, there is a new Estonian digital nomad visa which enables you to legally live in Estonia while working remotely for an overseas business, for up to one year.
-There is also a start-up visa for Estonia, which can help non-EU founders create a physical presence in Estonia, for themselves and their team.
+If you would like to move to Estonia and experience the social and business culture not just online, but IRL, there is a new Estonian digital nomad visa which allows you to legally live in Estonia while working remotely for an overseas business, for up to one year.
+There is also a start-up visa for Estonia, which can help non-EU founders create a physical presence in Estonia, for themselves and their team

 Does holding Estonian e-Residency make me a tax resident of Estonia?

-Tax residency is a complex question, which is best resolved through personalized advice from a qualified professional who has insight into your individual situation before making any big decisions.
+Tax residency is a complex question, so it's best to talk to a qualified professional who has insight into your individual situation before making any big decisions.
 But in most cases, becoming an Estonian e-resident does NOT make you tax resident in Estonia.
 What e-Residency gives you is the opportunity to form a business which is legally resident in Estonia.
 So while you will not be a tax resident of Estonia, your business is.

 You may pay some personal and business taxes in Estonia as a result of your business activities there, but usually, you will be a tax resident (and pay the bulk of your personal taxes and social security) in the country that you live in for the majority of the time.
 Estonia has bilateral double taxation agreements with more than 60 countries, so in most cases you will not be taxed on the same income twice over.

-For the avoidance of doubt, Estonian e-Residency is NOT a tax haven or tax avoidance scheme, and it does not provide any pathway to avoiding tax in your country of residence.
+And just to be Swarovski crystal clear: Estonian e-Residency is NOT a tax haven or tax avoidance scheme, and won't save you from paying your fair share of taxes in your country of residence.

 Can e-residents travel to Estonia to visit?

-E-residents have no rights beyond any other guest, but Estonia’s thriving tourism industry welcomes visitors from around the world, to enjoy the rich experience of this diverse and fascinating country.
+E-residents have no rights beyond any other guest, but Estonia’s thriving tourism industry welcomes visitors from around the world to enjoy the rich experience of this beautiful, vibrant country.

-Visas may be required, for extended stays, or for those travelling from outside the Schengen region — your local travel agent can best advise.
+Visas may be required for extended stays, or for those traveling from outside the Schengen region — your local travel agent can best advise.
 For some travel inspo, check out visitestonia.com

 What does it cost to become an Estonian e-resident?